MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/stream-consume-events-use-kafka-endpoint.md

 ## Create an eventstream in Microsoft Fabric

-You can create an eventstream from the **Workspace** page or the **Create hub** page.
-Follow these steps to create an eventstream:

 1. Change your Fabric experience to **Real-Time Intelligence**.
-1. Follow one of these steps to start creating an eventstreams:
+1. Follow one of these steps to start creating an eventstream:

    - On the **Real-Time Intelligence** home page, select the **Eventstream** tile.